Is It Safe?

 Practice, Practice, Practice

 The thought of dangling off a waterfall may be intimidating.
-Just know that included in your first rappel experience is a thorough hands-on lesson and several guided practice descents on different sections of a dry wall.
+Just know that included in your first rappel experience is a thorough hands-on lesson and a guided practice descent on a dry wall.

 How Does It Work?